OneMoreSummer/academic-kickstart/content/post/individual-thinking-v-systems-thinking/index.md

 Batters from BQs 2, 3 & 4 are far more likely to reach this elite level than Q1s who are rare.

 Q1 batters only contribute **13.5%** of all runs scored at this level (Q1 25194, Q2 67355, Q3 45411, Q4 48731).
 So intuitively it would make sense to select **fewer** Q1s as the other BQ batters are more (twice as) likely to reach this level.
-There are literally twice as many BQ 2, 3 & 4s scoring almost as many runs in every innings, right? **This is thinking from a system perspective.**
+There are literally twice as many BQ 2, 3 & 4s scoring almost as many runs in every innings, right? **This is thinking from a system perspective**.

+Selecting Q1 batters is like betting on red when half the red numbers are missing but if you do win you get a 9% bonus!